Admission to the College

 |English Language Institute (ELI)||8 "B" Average||Full Admit; take WRIT 110|

-The college accepts and enrolls students from our partner institutions who are citizens of countries other than the United States for exchange programs.
+The university accepts and enrolls students from our partner institutions who are citizens of countries other than the United States for exchange programs.
 Full-time international exchange students are issued Forms DS-2019 forms to enable them to apply for student visas.

 Exchange students must submit the following materials to the Office for Global Engagement:

 - Exchange student application for admission (application fee is waived)